Tough Truths about Plastic Pollution

-Audience: What's the alternative to throwing it in the trash?
+Audience: Short-term though, what's the alternative to throwing it in the trash?

 Dianna Cohen: I like your idea about-- no I like your idea about dropping it off.
 I'd love to know how that goes.
 Yeah.
 I think it's a good idea.
 Yes?

 Audience: I have two questions.
 The first one is, what about not single-use plastic, like [INAUDIBLE]?
 The second question is I feel like a lot of your efforts have to do with trying to change behavior.
 How do you find a balance between that and [INAUDIBLE]?

 Dianna Cohen: So you're right.
 It's unfair of me-- I'm going to answer your second question first.
 It's unfair of me not to acknowledge that we do have a lot of coalition members who are working on solutions and innovation and alternative products, developing in R&D. You may have heard of Boyan Slat, he's the young man who when he was 17 gave a TED talk in Delft in Holland with this idea of an image he put up with a passive machine that would clean up the ocean.

 He's been busy raising about-- he raised $2 million very quickly in order to do a-- sorry, forgetting what it's called-- a study that would allow him to know whether they should proceed with pursuing that.
 A feasibility study, sorry.